| Tuesday October

 government.
 Those police officers implicated in that

 report must be brought to justice.
 Period.
+We urge the guarantors of our peace,

 peace-loving Sierra Leoneans and all those who love the